nodef/extra-npm.config/README.md

-# extra-npm.config
-Manage the npm configurtion files.
+Manage the npm configuration files.